LeonLow97-Sandbox/java-bootcamp/09-exception-handling/README.md

 - Most common exceptions to throw
   - `IllegalArgumentException`
   - Method/constructor receives illegal values.
+- If the constructor does not receive any parameters, there is nothing to check.
   ```java
       if (name == null || name.isBlank() || position == null || position.isBlank()) {
           throw new IllegalArgumentException("Name or position cannot be null or blank.");